MahaSci/UK-Road-Accident-Analysis/README.md

 ## Machine Learning
 * Data Preprocessing: Load, clean, and encode the dataset; define the target variable (Accident_Severity).

-* Modeling: Use multinomial logistic regression with a preprocessing pipeline.
+* Modeling: Use multinomial logistic regression, Random Forest, XGBoost models with a preprocessing pipeline.

 * Training & Evaluation: Train the model, make predictions, and assess performance using precision, recall, and F1-score.